UMMS-Biocore/bootcamp/session2/usefull.md

 	$ top

+* You can exit from the "top" command by typing "Ctrl+C"

 ## Pipes

 You can connect two commands together so that the output from one program becomes the input of the next program.
 Two or more commands connected in this way form a pipe.

-To make a pipe, put a vertical bar (|) on the command line between two commands.
+To make a pipe, put a vertical bar `|` on the command line between two commands.

-If you want to count the # of lines of an outout of "ls -l" command, you can use the command below
+If you want to count the # of lines of an output of `ls -l` command, you can use the command below

 	$ ls -l | wc -l